 -Running suggests ways to improve your running, prevent running problems, and prepare for the shift from biking to running during a race.

--Preparation includes a checklist for what you should have at a race.
+-Preparation includes a checklist for what you should take to and have at a race.
 It also includes, for novices, a summary of what happens at packet pickup and gives advice on getting ready to race.

 -Injuries gives tips on how to prevent and treat injuries.

 -Stay Married gives advice on how to be very efficient in training, involve your family and give them a stake in the sport.

 I have completed 38 marathons, over 200 triathlons and duathlons and biked over 110,000 miles during the last few decades.
 I have found much good advice during that time in the running, biking and swimming literature.
 (See for example, http://www.runnersworld.com and http://www.triathletemag.com What would have helped me even more, and hopefully will help others is a brief summary of the key information everyone should know to do well and continue to do well in these three sports, especially when they are combined into a triathlon or duathlon.